-- We will acknowledge your complaint within five working days. - We will provide a final outcome letter within 10 working days, unless complaint extended. - We will tell you how you can escalate your complaint to Stage 2.
+- · We will acknowledge your complaint within five working days. - · We will contact you to discuss the complaint. - We will provide a final outcome letter within 10 working days, unless complaint extended. - We will tell you how you can escalate your complaint to Stage 2.